SovereignCloudStack/standards/Standards/scs-0214-v2-k8s-node-distribution.md

 `topology.kubernetes.io/zone`, `topology.kubernetes.io/region` and `node-role.kubernetes.io/control-plane`,
 the script then determines whether the nodes are distributed according to this standard.
 If this isn't the case, the script produces an error.
-If also produces warnings and informational outputs, if e.g. labels don't seem to be set.
+It also produces warnings and informational outputs, e.g., if labels don't seem to be set.

+## Previous standard versions

+This is version 2 of the standard; it extends [version 1](scs-0214-v1-k8s-node-distribution.md) with the requirements regarding node labeling.

 [k8s-ha]: https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/high-availability/
 [k8s-large-clusters]: https://kubernetes.io/docs/setup/best-practices/cluster-large/
 [scs-0213-v1]: https://github.com/SovereignCloudStack/standards/blob/main/Standards/scs-0213-v1-k8s-nodes-anti-affinity.md
 [k8s-labels-docs]: https://kubernetes.io/docs/reference/labels-annotations-taints/#topologykubernetesiozone

-## Previous standard versions

-This is version 2 of the standard; it extends [version 1](scs-0214-v1-k8s-node-distribution.md) by the requirements regarding node labeling.